k0miker/P0rtfolio/README.md

 - **Responsive Design**: Optimized for viewing on devices of all sizes.
 - **Projects Showcase**: A detailed view of my projects with descriptions, technologies used, and links to live demos or repositories.
 - **Contact Form**: Easy way to get in touch with me directly through the website.
-- **Blog Section** (Optional): A place where I share my thoughts on various topics related to my field.
-- **Dark Mode**: An aesthetically pleasing dark mode to reduce eye strain.

 ## Technologies Used